-From the File menu, choose New > SmartDesign or in the Design Flow window or double-click Create SmartDesign.
+From the File menu, choose New > SmartDesign, or double-click Create SmartDesign in the Design Flow window.
 The Create New SmartDesign dialog box opens.

-Figure 20 • Create New SmartDesign
+Figure 4-1.
+Create New SmartDesign Dialog Box

-Enter a name and click OK.
+2. Enter a name and click OK.
 The component appears in the Design Hierarchy tab of the Design Explorer.